-Runs the Bad Block Locator task (BAD) if it is installed on the system.
+Runs the Bad Block Locator task (BAD) if it is installed on the $\operatorname{system}$ .

 Note that the /BAD switch can only be used with operating systems that allow spawning of tasks.
-RSX-11M provides spawned tasks as a system generation option.
-RSX-11M-PLUS always includes support for spawned tasks.
+RSX-llM provides spawned tasks as a system generation option.
+RSX-llM-PLUS always includes support for spawned tasks.